mdorn/apigee-gcp-signed-url-example/docs/article_source.md

 # Signed URLs on GCP with Apigee

-This article describes an approach to using signed URLs for large files in conjunction with an API-centric application managed by Apigee, and is accompanied by [a repo](https://github.com/mdorn/apigee-gcp-signed-url-example) that deploys the relevant Google Cloud resources, including a Cloud Function responsible for the signing.
+This article describes an approach to using signed URLs for large files in conjunction with an API-centric application managed by Apigee, and is accompanied by [a repo](https://github.com/mdorn/apigee-gcp-signed-url-example) that deploys the relevant Google Cloud resources, including a Cloud Function responsible for signing URLs.

 ## Why signed URLs?